Guricopperfield/MYSQL-API/README.md

 # MYSQL-API
-MYSQL C API IN C++.
+MYSQL C API for C++.
 The whole Mysql Server connections pack in the 1 code.